Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 ### Hypothesis Testing and P-Value

 no functions in this section.
-Probabilty value of less than alpha 0.05 5% means something is significant; you make alternate hypothesis and see if you can even disprove the null hypothesis (assuming you have a large enough sample size to have the power to disprove it anyway), the whole
+Probability value of less than alpha 0.05 5% means something is significant; you make alternate hypothesis and see if you can even disprove the null hypothesis (assuming you have a large enough sample size to have the power to disprove it anyway), the whole